-Two postgraduate research degrees are offered within the Waikato Management School: The Doctor of Philosophy (PhD), and the Master of Philosophy (MPhil).
+Two postgraduate research degrees are offered within the Waikato Management School: the Doctor of Philosophy (PhD), and the Master of Philosophy (MPhil).

 Both degrees allow students to undertake supervised research and prove their abilities to design, conduct, and write up a major research project.
-The MPhil is the shorter of the two qualifications, requiring a minimum of one year of full-time study or two years part-time; the PhD takes a minimum of three years full-time and six years part-time study.
+The MPhil is the shorter of the two qualifications, requiring a minimum of one year of full-time study or two years' part-time.
+The PhD takes a minimum of three years' full-time and six years' part-time study.

 You may also be able to obtain financial support from your department to conduct your research, attend conferences, and purchase resources.
-There may also be opportunities to take on teaching assistantship and tutoring work.
+There may also be opportunities to take on a teaching assistantship or tutoring work.

 We encourage student participation in research seminars, departmental working papers, and local and international conferences.
 All are important in building your investigation skills and acquiring the feedback needed to make your research outcome of the highest quality.
-Our annual Waikato Management School Student Research Conference is held on-site contributing further to the all-important learning environment.
+Our annual Waikato Management School Student Research Conference is held on-site, contributing further to the all-important learning environment.